paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 J.R.
 Biden, Jr.

 #### Continuation of National Emergency Declared by Proc.
 No. 10371
 Notice of President of the United States, dated Apr.
-18, 2023, 88 F.R.
-24327, provided:
+15, 2025, 90 F.R.
+16431, provided:

-On April 21, 2022, by Proclamation 10371, I declared a national emergency by reason of a disturbance or threatened disturbance of international relations of the United States and authorized the Secretary of Homeland Security to regulate the anchorage and movement of Russian-affiliated vessels, pursuant to the National Emergencies Act ([50 U.S.C.
+On April 21, 2022, by Proclamation 10371, the President declared a national emergency by reason of a disturbance or threatened disturbance of international relations of the United States and authorized the Secretary of Homeland Security to regulate the anchorage and movement of Russian-affiliated vessels, pursuant to the National Emergencies Act ([50 U.S.C.
 1601](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1601&num=0&edition=prelim) et seq.) and section 1 of title II of Public Law 65–24, ch.
 30, June 15, 1917, as amended (Magnuson Act) ([46 U.S.C.
 70051](./chapter-700-ports-and-waterways-safety.md#section-70051)).

-The policies and actions of the Government of the Russian Federation to continue the premeditated, unjustified, unprovoked, and brutal war against Ukraine continue to constitute a national emergency by reason of a disturbance or threatened disturbance of international relations of the United States.
+The policies and actions of the Government of the Russian Federation continue to constitute a national emergency by reason of a disturbance or threatened disturbance of international relations of the United States.
 Therefore, in accordance with section 202(d) of the National Emergencies Act ([50 U.S.C.
 1622(d)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1622/d&num=0&edition=prelim)), I am continuing for 1 year the national emergency with respect to the Russian Federation and the emergency authority relating to the regulation of the anchorage and movement of Russian-affiliated vessels to United States ports set out in Proclamation 10371.

 This notice shall be published in the Federal Register and transmitted to the Congress.

-J.R.
-Biden, Jr.
+Donald J. Trump.

+Prior continuation of national emergency declared by Proc.
+No. 10371 was contained in the following:

+Notice of President of the United States, dated Apr.
+16, 2024, 89 F.R.
+27649.

 <a id="section-70052"></a>